mjftw/phoenix-semiprimes/README.md

 * Authentication for API using OAuth2 (bearer auth probably)
 * OpenAPI definitions and Swagger documentation with executable endpoints
-* A more efficient semiprimes algorithm, possibly using [Strassen's Algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm)
+* A more efficient semiprimes algorithm